 VA's National Pain Management Strategy provides a system-wide standard of care to reduce suffering from preventable pain.
 As part of that strategy, the department's pain research portfolio covers a wide range of topics, from drug discovery, to complementary and integrative treatments, to the impact of pain on daily function and quality of life.
-The strategy helps set the direction of VA pain research, which in turn helps inform and refine the strategy.
+The national program guides the direction of VA pain research, which in turn helps inform patient care.

-For patients interested in treatments other than medication, or in addition to medication, complementary and integrative medicine is a popular option.
-A wide range of these therapies and treatments, such as acupuncture and yoga, are proving valuable in helping Veterans manage their pain.
+Complementary and integrative health has been shown to be an effective alternative or addition to pain medication for many patients.
+A wide range of CIH therapies, such as acupuncture and yoga, are proving valuable in helping Veterans manage their pain.

 VA researchers are working to develop new approaches to alleviate Veterans' pain, which may result from spinal cord injury, burns, amputations, traumatic brain injury, cancer, or musculoskeletal conditions.
 Some types of chronic pain, such as the nerve pain experienced by many people with spinal cord injury, are very difficult to treat.